 You can store thousands of titles on a device smaller than most books.
 You can also download and read files in many formats on an e-reader.
 If you have PDFs or textbooks to read, you can load them onto your e-reader and take them with you wherever you go.

 Here are some of our favorite e-readers:

-- Kindle: The classic device from Amazon only has four gigabytes of storage, but that still holds thousands of books.
+- Kindle: The classic device from Amazon only has 4GB, but that still holds thousands of books.
 It has a 167-PPI, glare-free touch display, and a backlight so you can comfortably read at night.
-It downloads books from the Kindle Store via Wi-Fi, or a computer via USB cable.
+It downloads books from the Kindle Store via Wi-Fi or a computer via USB cable.
 It also plays audiobooks via Bluetooth.
 Like all Kindles, its battery can last for weeks, even with daily use.

 It’s never been easier to acquire new books.
-There are so many online markets for new and used books, it’s almost impossible not to find the book you want online.
+There are so many online markets for new and used books that it’s almost impossible not to find the book you want online.

 - Amazon: The tech giant we know today started as one of the first online bookstores.
 It remains the leading marketplace for ordering books and e-readers.
 Many writers skip print versions entirely and self-publish their books straight to the Kindle Store.